Nant1ng/Nant1ng/README.md

 ## I am a Student at Medieinstitutet

-- 🌱 I’m currently learning React and Tailwind.
+- 🌱 I’m currently learning React and Tailwind CSS.

 <br/>